Skip to main content

 U of U Health understands that your health information is very personal and private.
 Every patient we serve is provided a Notice of Privacy Practices the first time they come to us for health services.
 This document is the centerpiece of our privacy promise to you.

-The notice tells you how we manage your information to facilitate the best treatment for you, and how it is used and disclosed in the course of our operations.
-The notice also advises you of your privacy rights to access and control your own health information.
-For more information and to print a current copy, please click the link below.
+This notice tells you how we use and disclose your information to provide you with the best treatment and support our operations.
+The notice advises you of your rights to access and control your own health information.

 A Patient's Information Privacy Rights

-You have the right to request actions related to your health information:
+You have the right to request that we take certain actions related to your health information.
+You can do this by submitting one or more of the forms below as needed.

 Your Right Under HIPAA